Fatma Pesend Hanım: Early life

 Fatma Pesend Hanım was born on 13 February 1876 in Achba Mansion, Horhor, Istanbul.
 Born as Fatma Kadriye Hanim Achba, she was a member of Abkhazian princely family Achba.
 Her father was Prince Ahmed Sami Bey (1839 – 1915), the son of Prince Ahmed Bey and Patıma Hanım Eşba.
-Her mother was Princess Fatıma Hanım Ismailevna Mamleeva (1844 – 1923), the daughter of Tatar prince Ismail Bey Mamleeva and a Giray princess.
+Her mother was Princess Fatıma Hanım Ismailevna Mamleeva (1844 – 1923), the daughter of Tatar prince Ismail Bey Mamleeva and Zehra Hanım, a Giray princess.
 She had an elder sister Princess Ayşe Mahizer Hanım (1871 – 1948), and a younger brother Prince Şükrü Bey (1878 – 1940).
-Her nephew was Leyla Achba.
+Her niece was Leyla Achba.
 She was a painter and piano player by avocation.
 She also spoke French and Italian, and enjoyed horseback riding, especially with Arabian horses.
 She had a very extensive knowledge and loved to read books.
 She was beautiful, tall and curvy with blue eyes and long curly brown hair.

 Marriage

 Fatma's father Sami Bey was in service to Sultan Abdulaziz's eldest son Şehzade Yusuf Izzeddin, and later to Abdul Hamid's eldest son Şehzade Mehmed Selim.
 His consort, Fatıma Hanım, was once invited by Şehzade Selim’s mother Bedrifelek Kadınefendi, and she decided to bring her two daughters with her.

 When they arrived to Yıldız Palace, they got out of their carriage and walked to the residence of the Imperial Consort, passing through the private residence of the sultan.
 Abdülhamid II was at the window and saw them arriving.
 Princess Fatma stopped walking and observed him, asking who that man was.
 The kalfas looked around and when they saw their master, exclaimed: "Dear Lord, that is the sultan!”
 Princess Fatma graciously bowed to him and continued on her way.

 That act greatly pleased Abdülhamid II, who sent for the High Hazinedar and asked who that young girl was.
 Finally, he learned that it was the daughter of Sami Bey, in service to his son Selim Efendi.
 A few days passed, then the sultan called Sami Bey to ask him about Princess Fatma.

 Abdul Hamid asked her hand in marriage from her father.
 He consented to Abdul Hamid's proposal, and the marriage took place on 20 July 1896 at the Yıldız Palace.
 She was given the name "Fatma Pesend Hanim", and the title of "Fourth Ikbal".
 On 10 July 1897, a year after the marriage, she gave birth to her only child, a daughter Hatice Sultan, who lived only eight months and died because ill.